discourse/discourse/README.md

 Discourse is built with [love, Internet style.](http://www.youtube.com/watch?v=Xe1TZaElTAs)

-This line intentionally left blank for YOU.
+This line intentionally left blank.
+Deal with it.